gregferg/snapshots/README.md

 - [ ] setup the flux loop with skeleton files
 - [ ] setup React Router
-- implement each note component, building out the flux loop as needed.
+- implement each photo component, building out the flux loop as needed.
   - [ ] `PhotosIndex`
   - [ ] `PhotoIndexItem`
   - [ ] `PhotoForm`